This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup whole milk

-- Preheat oven to 400 degrees Pat the chicken breasts dry with paper towels and season with salt and pepper.
+- Preheat oven to 400°F. Pat the chicken breasts dry with paper towels and season with salt and pepper.

-- Heat 2 tablespoons butter in a large ovenproof skillet (or Dutch oveover medium-high heat.
+- Heat 2 tablespoons butter in a large ovenproof skillet (or Dutch oven) over medium-high heat.
 Add the chicken and cook until well browned on one side, about 6-8 minutes.
 Transfer the partially cooked chicken to a plate and cover, browned side up; set aside.

 - Add the vegetables back to the skillet with the mushrooms along with the dry wild rice blend.
 Cook for about 2 minutes, stirring constantly, then add the chicken broth and white wine to the skillet.
 Bring to a boil then reduce the heat to medium.
-Simmer, uncovered, until almost all the liquid is absorbed, about 12 to 15 minutes, stirring occasionally.
+Cover the pan and simmer until most of the liquid is absorbed, about 15 to 20 minutes, stirring occasionally.
+(NOTE - you may want add 10 minutes if using a different kind of rice blend that requires longer cooking - check the cooking directions for your variety.
+The rice should still be a little soupy and starting to soften)

-Once done, remove the rice from the heat.
+- Once done, remove the rice from the heat.
 Pour the white sauce over the top of the rice and stir lightly to combine.
-Place the chicken in the skillet on top of the cooked rice and push down lightly leaving the tops uncovered.
-Transfer to the oven and bake, uncovered, until chicken registers 160 degrees F (for breasts) on an instant read thermometer, about 20 to 25 minutes.
+Place the chicken in the skillet (browned side up) on top of the rice and push down lightly leaving the tops uncovered.
+Transfer to the oven and bake, uncovered, until chicken registers 160°F (for breasts) on an instant read thermometer, about 20 to 25 minutes.
 Allow the casserole to cool for 10 minutes before serving.

 - Substitute chicken tenders or thighs if desired, or use skinless bone-in pieces.
 Bake the chicken until cooked through or 160 degrees F on an instant read thermometer for breasts.

 - You can also cut the chicken into smaller pieces or chunks and stir into the rice before baking.
-Substitute rotisserie chicken cut into bite sized pieces if desired.
+Substitute fully cooked rotisserie chicken cut into bite sized pieces if desired.

 - Substitute more chicken broth for the wine if desired.